 In 2001, Jackman appeared opposite Ashley Judd in Someone Like You, John Travolta in Swordfish and Meg Ryan in Kate & Leopold.

 In 2003, Jackman reprised the role of Wolverine in X2 and played another action hero in 2004’s Van Helsing opposite Kate Beckinsale.

 2006 should have been renamed the “year of Hugh”, as he appeared in Stories of Lost Souls, X-Men: The Last Stand, Woody Allen’s Scoop with Scarlett Johansson, The Fountain with Rachel Weisz, and The Prestige with Christian Bale, Michael Caine and Scarlett Johansson.
 He also lent his voice to two animated films, Flushed Away and Happy Feet.

 In 2009, Jackman, a triple-threat who has hosted the Tony Awards three times, hosted the 81st Annual Academy Awards.

 As time progresses, we'll have more info about Hugh Jackman here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.